-You can help to improve the health and wellbeing of people on a local, national or international scale by choosing one of the many public health jobs available to graduates
+If you want to improve the health and wellbeing of people on a local, national or international scale you should choose one of the many public health jobs available

 Public health is about taking a broad view of society to improve wellbeing and prevent illness - in contrast to hospital doctors, GPs and nurses who primarily look after individual patients on a case-by-case basis.